lifebit-ai/cloudos-cli/README.md

 #### Running WDL workflows

-To run WDL workflows, `cloudos job run` command can be used normally, but adding two extra
+To run WDL workflows, `cloudos job run` command can be used normally, but adding three extra
 parameters:

 - `--wdl-mainfile`: name of the mainFile (*.wdl) file used by the CloudOS workflow.
 - `--wdl-importsfile`: name of the worfklow imported file (importsFile, *.zip).
-- `--cromwell-token`: specific token for Cromwell server, different from the presonal API token.
+- `--cromwell-token`: specific token for Cromwell server, different from the personal API token.

 All the rest of the `cloudos job run` functionality is available.

 > NOTE: WDL does not support `profiles` and therefore, `--nextflow-profile` option is not available.
-Instead, only `--job-config` could be used.
+Instead, use `--job-config` and/or `--parameter`.
 The format of the job config file is expected to be the same as for nextflow pipelines.

 Example of job config file for WDL workflows: